Undergraduate Course Descriptions

 This course examines the vital aspect of communication as a tool of the modern Presidency.
 Reading and class discussions focus on case studies drawn from modern Presidential administrations (beginning with FDR) that demonstrate the elements of successful and unsuccessful Presidential initiatives and the critical factor of communication common to both.
 This course is also an introduction to primary research methods and to the use of primary research materials in the Presidential Library system.

-This course examines the evolving media landscape and the political process from three perspectives: 1) the voter, 2) political campaigns and candidates, and 3) the news media.
+This course examines the evolving media landscape and the political process from three perspectives: 1) the voter, 2) political campaigns and candidates, and 3) the evolving and expanding media environment.
 The course opens with a broad overview of the main theories of political communication and a historical review of the role played by new media technologies in U.S. political campaigns leading up to 1996, the year the internet debuted in presidential campaigns.
-The course then follows this evolution from the 1996 presidential campaign to the present, in the midst of the 2022 midterm elections.
+The course then follows this evolution from the 1996 presidential campaign to the present.
 We will take a deep dive into the landmark changes brought on by new media technologies to mobilize, persuade, inform, and fundraise around modern presidential campaigns.
-While the course takes a historical perspective, it will also focus on the contemporary landscape with special emphasis on changing voting laws, public opinion polls, Covid 19, social media and misinformation and their implications for current and future political campaigns, journalism, and voter participation.
+Students will gain an understanding of the shifting role of social media and Big Tech as it relates to political content moderation, misinformation, campaign speech/ads, laws governing voting, measuring public opinion, media coverage and participation.

 Media and Politics will examine multiple issues specific to the past and present political media environment in the United States.
 Focus will be primarily, though not exclusively, on the contemporary news media.
 Topics covered will include political primaries, how elections have been influenced by the rise of partisan media, selective exposure, freedom of political speech as it relates to elections, the theoretical purpose of elections, money and media, political targeting, etc. We will also explore the quantitative and qualitative methods underlying what is and is not known about how elections work.
 Under the supervision of the professor, students will write an original research paper examining a specific topic in greater depth.